-Taxpayers often require tax advice to either report certain transactions on their tax returns or to understand the tax ramifications for particular transactions.
+Taxpayers often need tax advice to either report a transaction on their tax returns or to understand the tax ramifications for a particular transaction.

-In many cases, this tax advice relates to large, and usually, once in a lifetime time transactions, such as the sale of a business or real estate, business or non-profit transactions, employee benefits, or trust and transfer tax issues.
+In many cases, this tax advice relates to large, and usually, once in a lifetime time transaction, such as the sale of a business or real estate, business or non-profit transactions, the receipt of employee benefits, or gifts and inheritances and trust and transfer tax issues.

-One reason is that tax matters are often technical and the results can vary greatly based on nuances in the facts.
-Having the tax attorney prepare written advice that sets out the facts and explanation in deal, can help ensure that the law is being applied to the correct facts and, ultimately, that the tax advice will be upheld if challenged by the government.
+We are also willing to reduce our tax advice to writing.
+There are several reasons why taxpayers may need written tax advice.
+One reason is that tax matters are often technical and the amount of tax can vary greatly based on nuances in the facts and our tax laws (click here for more on our tax laws).
+Having a tax attorney prepare written advice that sets out the facts and explanation in deal, can help ensure that the law is being applied to the correct facts and, ultimately, that the tax advice will be upheld if challenged by the government.

 Penalties are another reason why taxpayers seek out written tax opinion letters.
-Reliance written advice from a tax attorney can in some cases relieve the taxpayer from penalties if the conclusions turn out to be wrong.
-There are a number of rules that apply in determining whether written advice from a tax attorney qualifies for this type of treatment (the rules also provide sanctions for tax practitioners who do not comply with the rules).
+Reliance written advice from a tax attorney can in some cases relieve the taxpayer from penalties if the legal conclusions turn out to be wrong.
+There are a number of rules that apply in determining whether written advice from a tax attorney qualifies for this type of treatment, but the savings in terms of tax penalties is often substantial.

 Our firm frequently provides tax advice and written tax opinions for clients on significant and complex federal and state tax matters.